-The University of Washington's Master of Science in Biomedical Regulatory Affairs trains professionals to effectively manage the process of bringing new medical products to market.
-In this two-year program, abbreviated as BRAMS, you'll develop expertise in the regulations governing medical product development and learn how to lead every step of the regulatory process.
+The University of Washington's Master of Science in Biomedical Regulatory Affairs trains professionals to manage the process of bringing new medical products to market.
+In this two-year, part-time or full-time program, you'll develop expertise in the regulations governing medical product development and learn how to lead every step of the regulatory process.

-The Master of Science in Biomedical Regulatory Affairs is geared to those who want to advance their careers in the medical products industry and those entering the field from related areas.
-With its uniquely broad focus on drugs, devices and biologics, our program prepares you for a variety of careers in the regulatory affairs industry, including roles in manufacturing, compliance, marketing and quality assurance.
+The Master of Science in Biomedical Regulatory Affairs (BRAMS) is geared to those who want to launch or advance their career in the regulatory affairs field.
+With a uniquely broad focus on drugs, devices and biologics, our program prepares you for roles in manufacturing, compliance, marketing, quality assurance and more.

 Students benefit from the program's close ties to the Seattle-area biotechnology, medical device and biomedical industries.
-During the program practicum, you gain crucial on-the-job experience in regulatory affairs at a local company or institution.
-Program faculty bring years of experience in regulatory affairs to the classroom.
-Many of the instructors are leading regulatory affairs professionals in the Seattle area, helping you build a valuable and lasting professional network.
+During the program practicum, you’ll gain crucial on-the-job experience in regulatory affairs at a Seattle-area company or institution.

 We designed the Master of Science in Biomedical Regulatory Affairs program with working professionals in mind.
 In the part-time option, all courses meet in the evenings on the Seattle campus, so you can conveniently fit your studies around your work schedule.

 "I feel my opportunities are a direct result of the education I received from the Master of Science in Biomedical Regulatory Affairs program."

 — Ali Bouge

 Quality and Regulatory Specialist, Stanford Department of Pediatrics, Stem Cell and Gene Therapy Clinical Trials Office